JuliaLang/www.julialang.org/jsoc/gsoc/flux.md

 * **[Medium] Multi-agent reinforcement learning algorithms**.
 Currently, we only have some CFR related algorithms implemented.
 We'd like to have more implemented, including [MADDPG](https://arxiv.org/abs/1706.02275v4), [COMA](https://arxiv.org/abs/1705.08926), [NFSP](https://arxiv.org/abs/1603.01121), [PSRO](https://arxiv.org/abs/1711.00832).
 * **[Hard] Distributed reinforcement learning framework**.
 Inspired by [Acme](https://arxiv.org/abs/2006.00979), a similar design is proposed in [DistributedReinforcementLearning.jl](https://github.com/JuliaReinforcementLearning/DistributedReinforcementLearning.jl).
 However, it is still in a very early stage.
 Students interested in this direction are required to have a basic understanding of distributed computing in Julia.
 Ideally we'd like to see some distributed reinforcement learning algorithms implemented under this framework, like [R2D2](https://openreview.net/forum?id=r1lyTjAqYX&utm_campaign=RL%20Weekly&utm_medium=email&utm_source=Revue%20newsletter), [D4PG](https://arxiv.org/abs/1804.08617v1).

+#### Expected Outcomes

+For each new algorithm, at least two experiments are expected to be added into [ReinforcementLearningZoo.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearningZoo.jl).
+A simple one to make sure it works on some toy games with CPU only and another more practical one to produce comparable results on the original paper with GPU enabled.
+Besides, a technical report on the implementation details and speed/performance comparison with other baselines is preferred.

 Mentors: [Jun Tian](https://github.com/findmyway)

 ### NLP Tools and Models